LAPI 935: SPAIN AFTER FRANCO //

 There are different ways to find an article once you retrieve a citation in the index:

-• Use interlibrary loan to request materials not owned by the UArts Libraries.
+- Use WorldCat to make interlibrary loan requests for materials not owned by the UArts Libraries.
+Please ask staff if you have questions.